Kitzing/TemporaryDigitalKeys/index.md

 ![Image](https://github.com/Kitzing/TemporaryDigitalKeys/blob/master/testbild.png)

 ### Iteration 2
-Information and pictures from the second iteration
+Information and pictures from the second iteration with some fancy text to check if pictures work

 ### Iteration 3
 Information and pictures from the third iteration